Guide

 Hygiene & Leave No Trace

-• Toilet paper
+• Toilet paper in a waterproof bag

-• Waste bags for pack-out areas
+• Waste bags for pack-out-only areas

 • Toothbrush and travel toothpaste